bakerwm/hisequtil/README.md

-# hisequtil
+# hisequtils

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hisequtil is to provide a bunch of functions for hiseq analysis
+The goal of `hisequtils` is to provide a bunch of functions for hiseq analysis

 ## Installation

-You can install the development version of hisequtil like so:
+You can install the development version of `hisequtil` like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?